jonathankerth/resume-template/README.md

 To get started with this resume template, follow these steps:

 1. Fork this repository to your GitHub account.

 2. Customize the HTML, CSS, and JavaScript to add your information and style.

+3. If your repository doesn't already have a `gh-pages` branch for deployment, create one:
+   - Go to the "Branches" tab on GitHub.
+   - Type "gh-pages" into the branch name input field and click "Create branch."

+4. Deploy your resume using GitHub Pages:
+   - Go to the "Settings" tab of your forked repository.
+   - Scroll down to the "GitHub Pages" section.
+   - Under "Source," select "gh-pages" as the branch to use for GitHub Pages.
+   - Click "Save."

+5. Access your deployed resume at `https://<your-github-username>.github.io/<repository-name>`.

-3. Share your unique resume with others in the software engineering community.
+6. Share your unique resume with others in the software engineering community.

 ## License